Lithopsyche

-Lithopsyche is a fossil butterfly known from Oligocene-aged strata of the Isle of Wight, England.
+Lithopsyche is a genus of fossil butterflies known from Oligocene-aged strata of the Isle of Wight, England.
 The sole specimen is too incomplete to allow a certain assignment of a family, but it was placed on its description as a geometrid and more recently in the Riodininae.

 The late Eocene-aged Lithodryas styx, of Colorado, was originally described with the same genus name.